 - Add half of the flour mixture and beat well, then half the chocolate mixture.
 Mix well, scraping down the sides of the bowl as you work, then repeat with remaining flour then chocolate.
 Stir in food coloring.

 - Divide batter evenly between prepared pans.
 Bake at 350F° for approximately 35-40 minutes, or until a cake tester inserted into the center of the cake comes out clean.

-- Allow cakes to cool in their pans for ten minutes, then invert onto wire racks to cool completely.
-Frost however you'd like - I used Homemade Buttercream Frosting, then topped it with dark chocolate ganache.
+- Allow cakes to cool in their pans for 10 minutes, then invert onto wire racks to cool completely.
+Frost however you'd like—I used homemade buttercream frosting, then topped it with dark chocolate ganache.
 The little marshmallow ghosts were for a Halloween treat!

 Prepare the Cake Pans

 Cream the Butter and Sugar Together